Five Keys to Successful Seed Starting

-Avoid letting them dry out – soil pulling away from the sides of the pot is a sign that it’s drying out.
+Avoid letting your seedlings dry out – soil pulling away from the sides of the pot is a sign that it’s too dry.
 If the medium seems dry, give it a spritz of H20 with a mister.
 Misting is much gentler than a watering can and won’t dislodge your delicate seeds.

 #2 – Warmth

 Different seeds like different temperatures to germinate and thrive.
 There are a few crops that prefer cool soil, like spinach and peas, so you can sow them directly outside when the soil can be worked.
 But most other seeds, including tomatoes, peppers, and cauliflower, need some heat to sprout and grow nice stocky plants (typically, mid- to upper-70’s is ideal).

 You can buy heat mats online or from garden centers to place beneath your seed tray or pots.
 They come in different sizes, ranging from 10 x 20.75 inches (for under a typical seed flat) to larger ones that fit under multiple seed starting trays at once.
 The basic heat mats are all very similar so just shop based on price.
 However, some do come with an integrated thermostat control to regulate the heat; you can usually set it between about 40°F – 108°F (5-42°C), depending on your plants’ needs and the ambient temperature.